Access to Vilsalpsee

 People with walking disabilities can get a ticket for the return trip with their own car upon presentation of their valid disabled person's ID card with the symbol "G" and "H" on the back.
 Ticket available during opening hours in the information office in Tannheim and on the municipality of Tannheim.

-Coaches get only one entry/exit ticket with reservation confirmation (only with consumption) of one of the two inns - Restaurant Vilsalpsee or Fischerstube.
+Coaches get only one entry/exit ticket with reservation confirmation (only with consumption) of the Café Bistro Haubentaucher.